ruselec/CarND-Advanced-Lane-Lines-P4/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the 13th code cell of the IPython notebook.
-To plot back down the lane area I used a function 'perspective_unwarp()', which defined in the 5th code cell of the IPython notebook, and a function`cv2.addWeighted()`.
-To output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position, I used a function 'show_info()', which defined in the 14th code cell of the IPython notebook.
+To plot back down the lane area I used a function `perspective_unwarp()`, which defined in the 5th code cell of the IPython notebook, and a function`cv2.addWeighted()`.
+To output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position, I used a function `show_info()`, which defined in the 14th code cell of the IPython notebook.
 Here is an example of my result on a test image:

 ![alt text][image14]